xtul/NetBoard/README.md

 ### Currently available

  - Reading boards and their pages, threads, single posts
- - "Classic" and Catalog board view
+ - "Classic" and List board view
  - Making new threads and responding to existing ones
  - Posting protected by hCaptcha
  - Setting separate rules for boards, such as max pages or images